corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/getting-started/running-your-first-cordapp/_index.md

 ## Testing Liveness and Swagger

-Corda exposes HTTP REST API endpoints for interacting with itself and the CorDapps running on it.
+Corda exposes HTTP REST {{< tooltip >}}API{{< /tooltip >}} endpoints for interacting with itself and the CorDapps running on it.
 It also exposes a Swagger interface which is described in the following sections.

 ### Displaying the Swagger UI
 To display the Swagger UI, use the following link: